Latin America Vacation

-**Trip itineraries are subject to change without notice due to road, weather and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures and Apumayo Expediciones.
+**Trip itineraries are subject to change without notice due to road, weather, and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures and Apumayo Expediciones.

 Arrival & Departure

 An Austin Adventures/Apumayo representative will meet you upon arrival at the Lima airport.
 Upon clearing customs, transportation to Hotel B in Lima’s Barranco District (1-hour transfer) will be provided.
 On Day 9 you will be transferred from the Palacio del Inka to the Cusco airport according to your morning or afternoon flight schedule.
 You will be met upon your arrival in Lima and assistance will be provided to the international departures terminal of the Lima airport.
-Please confirm with your airline provider if the Peruvian airport departure and tourist tax is included in your ticket.
+Please confirm with your airline provider if the Peruvian airport departure and tourist tax are included in your ticket.
 If not, this departure tax must be paid in U.S. dollars or Peruvian Nuevos Soles, as credit cards are not accepted.

-Hiking: 1 to 2 mile city walks and ruins tours; 5-mile challenging hike on the Inca Trail (elevation gain of 2,000 feet).
+Hiking: 1 to 2-mile city walks and ruins tours; 5-mile challenging hike on the Inca Trail (elevation gain of 2,000 feet).

 Mountain Biking: 15 miles on dirt, moderately difficult.